ShinyWasabi/SCO/README.md

 Args=0
 ArgCount=0
 StackSize=1424
+CleanupFunction=0
 ```
 You can edit these values as needed for your script.
 Use the `0,1,2,3` format to pass arguments.

+For `CleanupFunction`, you can pass the address of the function that you want to be called whenever scripts are reloaded.
+Note that it must not take any arguments.

 ## Natives
 SCOL registers additional native commands that can be used in your scripts.
 See the documentation [here](https://github.com/ShinyWasabi/SCOL/blob/main/NATIVES.md).